Currently, restoring data is limited to what's stored in the cloud (ie Google Drive, iCloud Drive), or what can be manually backed up off the device.

 - Re-importing previous data that was backed up manually

-The first is accomplished by re-enabling iCloud Drive in settings-->iCloud and then re-enabling syncing in the apps themselves.
+The first is accomplished by re-enabling iCloud Drive in Settings→[Account at Top of List]→iCloud and then re-enabling syncing in the apps themselves.
 During the first launch of the app, it should display a prompt to enable iCloud syncing if it supports it

 The second is accomplished by manually re-importing the previously backed-up data, usually on a per-document, per-app basis.